-The Axon tint is aligned with this research.
-Our migraine glasses allow exposure to small amounts of 480 and 590 (we don’t block it entirely), which allows you to continue to function while still getting relief.
-It’s simple, really.
+The Avulux tint is aligned with this research.
+Axon Optics powered by Avulux lenses block the most harmful light at 480 and 590 while allowing over 70% of soothing green light through, which allows you to continue to function while still effectively managing light.
+It's simple, really.
 Many migraineurs put their entire lives on hold in order to avoid their triggers.
-But thanks to the availability of migraine glasses, you don’t have to.
+But thanks to the availability of migraine glasses, you don't have to.
 In other words, you can filter out the offending light without living in the dark.

 When you are dealing with multiple vendors, it's a mixed bag.
 There are a lot of different migraine glasses out there in all different colors.
 The truth is, with no real regulation you never really know what you are going to get from other vendors.
 That so-called "great deal" may not be so great after all because it doesn't deliver on its promises.